so-thats-how-its-gonna-be/wip-modpack/ARTISTS_README.md

 With your assignment, you will be given the locations and names for the textures to reduce confusion.

 Once you have completed your assignment, open a pull request to the main repository from your fork branch.

+### Conventions

+- All textures should be 16x16 pixels
+- All textures should be .png format
+- Backgrounds should be transparent